 Cameron McNall pursues dual careers as architect and artist.
 This section explores some of the art and design work that influences his architecture.
 The scope of his work is wide and encompasses architecture, sculpture, installation art, photography, film, interactive projects.
 He received a Master of Architecture from the Harvard University Graduate School of Design and a Bachelor of Arts degree in Design from UCLA.
 Between schools he was mentored in the office of Glen Fleck, who was the chief design associate to Charles Eames for many years.
 After Harvard he worked in several New York architecture offices, and then taught for twelve years as a Professor at UCLA in the Department of Design Media Arts.
 Cameron is the Principal of the art and design firm Electroland that he co-founded with Damon Seeley in 2001.
 Personal awards include the Rome Prize in Architecture, the PS#1 Studio Artist Fellowship, various NEA grants and fellowships in Sculpture and Design, the Architectural League Young Architects Award, and presentation in the Siggraph animation festival.
 Electroland has installed public art projects across the United States.
 Commercial clients have included Gensler, HOK, AECOM, Stantec, Google, DirecTV, Target, Forest City and Westfield.
 Electroland projects are published regularly in international publications and design websites, and have been featured at the Museum of Modern Art in New York and the Cooper Hewitt National Design Museum Triennial in New York.
 Work may be seen on this website and at: www.electroland.net.

 4016 Tivoli is a personal expression of design influences spanning a lifetime in art and design.
 Photography remains the most important means of visual exploration.
-Cameron first immersed himself in the contrasty black and white grainy darkness of Tri-X film for years, followed by Kodachrome 25 using a 35mm Nikkormat FE-2, then finally digital technology with a Nikon D-800.
-These representative photos were taken in Swindon, England; San Francisco; and Barcelona.
+Cameron first immersed himself in the contrasty black and white grainy darkness of Tri-X film in the years 1970-78, followed by mostly Kodachrome 25 using a 35mm Nikkormat FE-2 after 1978, then finally serious use of full-frame Nikon digital technology starting in 2008.
+These representative photos of those three different eras were taken in Swindon, England 1971; San Francisco 1980; and Barcelona 2004.

 Shadows and silhouettes are a major interest as they exist in a strange place between two-dimensional and three-dimensional form, particularly when they move or rotate.
 Early projects at PS#1 and at Art on the Beach in Long Island City featured shadow-generating machines in habitable environments and structures.
 Visitors entered to become immersed in the shadow world.